aClick here for an article about this grave. Peace Monuments in London, England

 C

 November 7, 1977 - Reformers Tree Memorial, North Section, Hyde Park, London (England).
-"Commemorate the Reformers Tree which was burnt down during the Reform League riots in 1866, after which the remaining stump became a notice board for political demonstration and a gathering point for Reform League meetings.
+"Commemorates the Reformers Tree which was burnt down during the Reform League riots in 1866, after which the remaining stump became a notice board for political demonstration and a gathering point for Reform League meetings.
 On 7 November 1977 Prime Minister James Callaghan planted a new oak tree on the spot where the Reformers Tree was thought to have stood."

 P